Machian Gravity: A mathematical formulation for Mach's Principle: Testing the theory against observations

 We use the SPARC (Spitzer Photometry and Accurate Rotation Curves) data for our analysis~\cite{SPARC}.
 The dataset contains the accurate rotation curve for 175 spiral galaxies.
 It provides observed rotational velocity and the error bars as a function of radius from the galaxy's center.
 It also provides the surface brightness of the galaxy disk and bulge, which can be converted to mass by multiplying with the mass-to-light ratio.
 Once we know the enclosed mass within that radius, we can easily calculate the theoretical velocity using Eq.~\ref{eq:velocityFinal}.

 In Fig.~\ref{fig:galacticvelocity}, we have shown the observed and theoretical velocity profiles for nine galaxies.
-The full detail of 175 galaxies with detailed analysis is shown in~\cite{Mach5}.
+The full detail of 175 galaxies with detailed analysis is shown in~\cite{das2023aaspects}.
 The dotted blue curve shows the galactic velocity profile calculated from Newtonian mechanics using baryonic matter.
 Plots show that the Newtonian velocity using baryonic matter is much less than the observed velocities of the galaxies.
 However, in all the plots, we can see that the Newtonian velocity for all the galaxies is somehow related to the observed velocity.
 For example, the observed velocities grow with radius when the Newtonian velocity grows with radius.
 Similarly, the observed velocity also falls off when the Newtonian velocity starts falling.
 In the galaxy F583-4, we can see some features at 4kPc.
 The same feature is observed in the Newtonian velocity too.
 Therefore, while we can explain the galactic velocity profiles using dark matter independent of baryon, it's impossible to explain all these phenomena.
 Our analysis has two parameters $\sqrt{M_c}$ and $\lambda$.
-We tried to fit these parameters for different galaxies.
+We tried to fit these parameters for different galaxies through MCMC analysis.
 The red curve shows the best-fit curve using Eq.~\ref{eq:velocityFinal}.
 We can see that all the features can be explained exceptionally well using Machian gravity.
+Here I also like to inform the readers that the values of these parameters are different from those used for fitting the cluster mass profiles.
+This is expected because the matter distribution for galaxy cluster is completely different from those for the galaxies

 Interestingly our analysis shows that there is an extremely strong correlation between the parameter $\sqrt{M_c}$ and $\lambda$, giving $\sqrt{M_c}\propto \lambda^{-1}$.
 Our analysis also shows that $GM_c \lambda^2\sim a_0$, where $a_0$ is constant acceleration for each galaxy.
 Therefore, we only need to set a single parameter $a_0$ for each of these galaxies.
-On top of that, $a_0$ for all the galaxies are of the order of the acceleration of the universe.
-The detailed analysis of these data is beyond the scope of the present paper and is discussed in detail in~\cite{Mach5}.
+On top of that, $a_0$ for all the galaxies are of the order of the acceleration of the Universe.
+The exact reason for this corelation is not known and its just an empirical result from our analysis.
+The detailed analysis of these data is beyond the scope of the present paper and is discussed in detail in~\cite{das2023aaspects}.